libavg/libavg/sphinxdoc/basenodes.rst

         .. py:method:: getRelPos(abspos) -> Point2D

-            Transforms a position in window coordinates to a position in coordinates relative to the node.
+            Transforms a position in absolute coordinates to a position in coordinates relative to the node.
+More precisely, absolute coordinates are in canvas coordinates.
+Thus, for nodes in the main canvas, :py:attr:`abspos` is a window coordinate.

         .. py:method:: registerInstance(self, parent)